 Sophomore Year Initiative (SYI)

-The mission of SYI is to provide support services and programming to first-time full-time freshmen during their second, third, and fourth semesters of study as well as transfer students who enter as sophomores.
-The program aims to promote academic success, retention and persistence, increase rate of progress to graduation, facilitate student early selection of a major area of study, and to encourage campus and community engagement.
+The mission of SYI is to provide support services and programming to first-time full-time freshmen (FTFTF) during their second, third, and fourth semesters of study as well as transfer students who enter as sophomores.
+The program aims to promote academic success, retention and persistence, increase rate of progress towards graduation, facilitate student early selection of a major area of study, and to encourage campus and community engagement.
 The SYI program provides students with academic and career advisement, personal counseling, and tutoring support for academic writing as well as the social and natural sciences.
 The program also cultivates faculty and staff collaboration in sponsorship of major fairs, career and major events and workshops, and opportunities for students to engage in pre-major clubs and other campus activities.